Lisa Dixon

-In April 2022, she began doing research on treating psychosis in childhood and early adulthood, motivated by her brother who suffers from schizophrenia.
+In April 2022, she began doing research on treating psychosis in childhood and early adulthood, motivated by her brother who has schizophrenia.
 Her brother had no treatment as he was displaying early signs of psychosis and Dr. Dixon believes that his outcome would have been different if they intervened earlier.
 Dr. Dixon also emphasizes how psychosis is negatively portrayed in the media, and this might prolong the psychosis.